Hi everyone and thank you for reading my post,

 These scammers tried to reach out to me a couple of times more.
 But I ignored all their next messages.

-After several months, I’ve got new request on Angel List (C’mon Angel List it’s a joke?
+After several months, I’ve got a new request on Angel List (C’mon Angel List, is it some kind of joke?
 Again?).
-What’s funny that new scammers have sent me the passport of some U.S. person.
+The funny thing is that this time new scammers have sent me a passport of some U.S. person.
 Hah…

-I asked them for video call through Zoom or Skype and they immediately stopped to scam me.
-Bellow, I want to share with you these profiles of scammers so you can be aware.
+I asked them for a video call through Zoom or Skype and they immediately stopped fooling me.
+Below, I want to share with you these profiles of scammers, so that you can be aware.

 Best regards and be careful,